elz4/bridge-front-door/README.md

 Functional updates:
 * Note that if a staff member will always be invovled in the tablet use, the same API calls in `create_audio_file.py` could easily be used to create a live translation functionality that could be added to the app.
 There could be "staff speaks" and "client speaks" buttons, and then a set of 3 API calls in the backend for speech -> text, text -> translated_text, translated_text -> translated_speech for speech to speech translation.
 The middle translation step could be done via Gemini API calls or Google Translate, as testing quality indicates.
 * Integration with Google calendar for each scheduling in native language (a Conversational Agents Playbook may be helpful for this)
+* Additional advanced updates could include the abiltiy to toggle between Gemini and Google Translate if the translation is low quality, or some automated LLM as judge checks of translation quality to choose the best translation.

 Upgrades to translation/audio:
 * Consider experimentation with various Gemini models and human SME for quality